ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 For the block graph generation:

-   - route graph.
+   - Route graph.
 For each route:
        - `waypoints: List<DiDetector>`
        - `signals: OrderedMap<Position, UnloadedSignal>`
        - `speed_limits: RangeMap<Position, SpeedLimit>`, including the logic for train category limits
-   - signaling systems
+   - Signaling systems;
-   - drivers
+   - Drivers.

 For evaluation:

-   - train path in blocks
+   - Train path in blocks;
-   - portion of the path to evaluate
+   - Portion of the path to evaluate;
-   - drivers
+   - Drivers;
-   - state of the zones in the section to evaluate
+   - State of the zones in the section to evaluate.

 ## Operations